A simple look into the Profession of A Security Guard

 Way back in time, back in the day of the dinosaurs, man has implemented "Security" in his life.
 Living in caves protected them from wild animals and other groups or tribes.
-Fire at the end of the cave was considered to be the first perimeter lighting.
+Fire at the cave's end was considered the first perimeter lighting.
 There are caves where access was limited due to their location.

 Like the Pueblos in Colorado, where you would need a latter to gain access.

 Barriers were built like the "Great Wall of China",

 Fortresses in Greece(600 B.C.), and Castles surrounded by moats and bridges.
 All controlling access.

 In the time of Augustus Caesar, the primary goal was to protect the "Emperor" and all his property.
 Security forces called "cohorts" and non-military vigils were established and considered the first "Community policing" and the basis for modern-day "community watch".

 In England, during William, the Duke of Normandy divided the country into five districts called shires, with each controlled by a reeve.
 The shire reeve became our modern-day "Sheriff".
 Constables, from Constabuli, were the "keepers of the stable".
 A very important job since everyone back then used horses.